-** Note these options only apply if your old laptop not damaged if you need data recovery, click here**
+** Note these options only apply if your old laptop is not damaged if you need data recovery, click here**

-This is the most straight forward option, directly transferring files across from old to the new laptop.
+This is the most straightforward option, directly transferring files across from the old to the new laptop.
 All you need is a cable and the 2 laptops side by side.
 Simply plug them in and from your folder (or finder) window drag and drop all the files you want to move across.
 This can be time-consuming as you have to locate each file or folder you want to copy and click and drag(or copy and paste) – and repeat!
 This is the best option if you have heaps of time and patience.

 External hard drive

 This is a great option to move your files and safely back up with your data in the process.
-As your data will be backed-up on the hard drive before being transferred across.
+As your data will be backed up on the hard drive before being transferred across.
 So if god forbid anything happened to the new laptop you’ve got access to your data (safely stored on your hard drive).
 All you do is plug your external hard drive into your old computer (and same as above) drag and drop or copy and paste all the files you want onto the hard drive.
 Then once you’ve copied all your files onto the hard drive safely disconnect the hard drive(so no data get corrupted) by right-clicking and click disconnect or eject.

 Migrate your data